Estimated reading time: 5 minutes

 This is a great strategy to get instant and meaningful feedback.
 Execution matters because ideas are worthless without an action plan.

 Take praise with a pinch of salt, and criticism with the utmost seriousness.
-This will help you tackle the flaws with your idea to the best of your abilities.
+This will help you tackle the flaws of your idea to the best of your abilities.

 4. Define a Niche Market and Survey It